bnagy/gapstone/README.md

 Gapstone is a Go binding for the Capstone disassembly library.

+IMPORTANT
+===

+Welcome to the "next" branch.
+This should be merged around Jan 21, 2014.
+API v2.0 is a BREAKING CHANGE, sorry.

 ( FROM THE CAPSTONE README )

 Capstone is a disassembly framework with the target of becoming the ultimate